-ROM Rev z, Serial number sssss, mm memory installed
+ROM Rev z, mm memory installed

-The monitor is identifying its revision level and the system configuration as part of the power-on sequence. x is a letter or phrase indicating which particular version of the monitor is installed; sssss is your machine's serial number; mm shows how much memory was found during system configuration at power-on.
+The monitor is identifying its revision level and the system configuration as part of the power-on sequence. z is a letter or phrase indicating which particular version of the monitor is installed; mm shows how much memory was found during system configuration at power-on.
 If an even number of megabytes is installed, mm is displayed as "nnMB"; otherwise as "nnnnKB".